The 2000 Film

 - Nightmare Fuel: "Popcorn" has Leo's neighbor Teddy Kornblum killing his mother over getting a C grade on one test, then pouring acid on her body and using her skeleton on display in his anatomy class for 20 years, all while pinning the blame on his stepfather.

 - Tearjerker: Damn near the entirety of "Are You An Indian Princess?"
-From Ham practically drowning himself in grief due to the death of his brother, to a homicide that involves a man stabbing his adulterous wife 13 times and burning his 6-year-old son alive, to Ham rescuing and then crying while holding the dead woman's puppy, to Grace's bonding with the boy, to Bobby suddenly having to go undercover during the case, causing Butch visible distress.
+From Ham practically drowning himself in grief due to the death of his brother, to a homicide that involves a man named Scott Fielding stabbing his ex-wife Cheryline 13 times and burning their 6-year-old son Jack alive, to Grace and Rhetta listening to audio recordings of Cheryline and Jack's memories, to Ham rescuing and then crying while holding the dead woman's puppy, to Grace's bonding with Jack, to Bobby suddenly having to go undercover during the case, causing Butch visible distress.
 All of this causes Grace, Ham, and Butch to struggle with keeping their anger in check when they finally catch the man responsible.

 - The Woobie: